 Wynne to shuffle several senior cabinet posts: CP

-Ontario Premier Kathleen Wynne speaks during the final press conference at the Council of Federation meetings in Edmonton Alta, on Wednesday July 19, 2017.
-(THE CANADIAN PRESS / Jason Franson)
+Ontario Premier Kathleen Wynne speaks about Ontario's Fair Housing Plan during a press conference in Toronto on Thursday, April 20, 2017.
+(Christopher Katsaro / THE CANADIAN PRESS)

 Allison Jones, The Canadian Press